ksdisch/School_District_Analysis/README.md

 - Scores by School Type: This dataframe was unaffected after rounding to 1 decimal place.

-## Summary
+## Summary of Relevant Changes After Updating the Analysis

+### Decreased Percentage of Students in the District Passing Overall
+The greatest reduction in the district summary was the percentage of students passing both math and reading in the school district.
+This makes sense given that it is the most restrictive criteria, and it would make sense foracademic dishonesty to result in inflated performance in the most difficult measure.

+### Increased Average Reading Score for Thomas High School
+Interestingly, the average reading score at THS increased (0.047152).The fact average reading score increased despite percentage of students passing decreased suggests there may have been a few very low reading score outliers dragging the average down.

-### District Summary
+### Decreased Average Reading Score in the District
-The metrics for the district were worse, but only slightly.
-There reductions in average math score (-0.054838), average reading score (-0.022044), percentage of students passing math (-0.220461), percentage passing reading (-0.145797), and percentage of students passing overall (-0.316608).
+The average reading score was the least affected in the district summary, only decreasing by (0.022044) after removing the Thomas High School ninth grade scores.
+This makes sense for this to be the least affected metric if it is true that there were a few exceedingly low reading score outliers in the ninth grade at Thomas High School.

 ### Top Performing Schools
 Thomas High School was the second highest performing school both before and after removing their ninth grade scores.
-The only differences were slight reductions in average math score, average reading score, percentage passing math, percentage passing reading, and percentage passing overall.
+Interestingly, the average reading score at THS increased (0.047152).
+The other differences were slight reductions in average math score (-0.067412), percentage passing math (-0.086481), percentage passing reading (-0.290130), and percentage passing overall (-0.317688).
 The differences were slight enough that they would not shown up if this dataframe were rounded to one decimal place.
+The fact average reading score increased despite percentage of students passing decreased suggests there may have been a few very low reading score outliers dragging the average down.
+The fact that Thomas High School was still the second highest performing school even after removing the scores makes the scandal seem pointless.